pokemon-speedrunning/speedrun-routes/routes/Gen 3/FireRed-LeafGreen/main/FRLG-Glitchless.md

 Download this RNG Manipulation Program and set these options if you’re just starting out.
 Set these options instead once you learn the game well enough.
 To help calculate offset for Flowtimer use this website starting /w 0 Offset If on Nintendo DS change “$scope.fpses = [59.7275]” to “$scope.fpses = [59.7275, 59.5666]”
-Pokemon LeafGreen has a version exclusive cut slave (Sandshrew) if you miss out on one in Route 1.
+Pokemon LeafGreen has a version exclusive cut friend (Sandshrew) if you miss out on one in Route 1.
 Otherwise the version difference does not matter.
 The first 6 steps on normal grass, 7 steps in Viridian Forest, and 8 Steps in Mt.Moon are a 1% chance to get an encounter.
 This 1% 6/7/8 rule restarts after every brand new encounter.
 Recommend avoiding 28 Special Attack unless really good stats